VBernasconi/digital_musicology/README.md

 # Digital Musicology

-## Understanding historical impacts on music creations
+## Understanding the impact of the cold war on the Billboard Chart
+### When the american society reflects on music creation

 ### Dataset: [Spotify API](https://developer.spotify.com/documentation/web-api/quick-start/)

-### TODO:
-- Définir une région du monde
-- Définir une période spécifique
-- Définir un type de musique

 ### Research Question
 - What do we want to study